jcyesc/linux-kernel-development-101/labs/kernel-intro/ch25-filesystems/ram-block-driver/README.md

 ## Remove the block device

-To remvoe the block device, run:
+To remove the block device, run:

 ```
 # rmmod ram_block_driver